 Where to Plant Arugula

-- Grow arugula in full sun; it will tolerate partial shade.
+- Grow arugula in full sun; arugula will tolerate partial shade.
 It can be grown easily in USDA Zones 3-11.

 - Arugula prefers a soil pH of 6.0 to 7.0.